App version: 0.1.0

 Contingency Fees

-This arrangement is often used in personal injury cases or workers’ compensation ones.
+This arrangement is often used in personal injury or workers’ compensation cases.
 In this situation, the attorney would agree ahead of time to a fixed percentage of the funds recovered (say, one-third), which means the lawyer would only get paid if they’re successful in getting you a settlement.
 If you lose, you won’t be awarded any money, but you wouldn’t have attorney fees to pay, either.
 However, there would likely be court costs and other miscellaneous fees.

 Retainer Fees

-If you’ll need to pay an hourly fee for your legal services, the attorney may well require a retainer, which is a lump sum deposit.
+If you’ll need to pay an hourly fee for your legal services, the attorney may require a retainer, which is a lump sum deposit.
 The attorney will use these funds first, based on the agreed-upon hourly rate.
 Then, when this money decreases, you’ll need to deposit more to cover upcoming hours of work.

 Statutory Fees